v1.6.14

-Welcome to the Canopy IIIF developer documentation.
-This guide is for developers who customize Canopy installations, troubleshoot problems, integrate external scripts, or work locally.
+This guide is for technical users who customize Canopy installations, troubleshoot problems, integrate external scripts, or work locally.
 You’ll find instructions for setting up a development environment, navigating the codebase, and following best practices.
 Most developers begin with the canopy-iiif/template project; others may wish to explore the core Canopy application in canopy-iiif/app.

 Explore the codebases on GitHub